 More often than not, the .22-250 Remington is associated with coyote hunting.
-The best .22-250 rifle will be more than just a coyote gun though, and while it’s perfect for that particular application, the best .22-250 Remington rifles are more than a single note performer.
+The best .22-250 rifle in 2020 will be more than just a coyote gun though, and while it’s perfect for that particular application, the best .22-250 Remington rifles are more than a single note performer.
 The flat shooting trajectory and the lightning fast velocity of the .22-250 cartridge makes it a powerhouse when varmint shooting from groundhogs to coyotes (and even bigger).

 More than that, the .22-250 cartridge was the premier bench rest shooting caliber for many years until the 6mm PPC unseated it, but that cartridge is only barely better at bench rest shooting than the .22-250, and even then, it’s only for specific applications.
 The truth is, the .22-250 is a versatile cartridge, much more so than the 6mm PPC or other competitors.